 Myricetin, is a polyphenol found in a wide range of fruits and vegetables.
 Polyphenols are a class of compounds with a particular chemical structure that have begun to accumulate research expounding their potential virtues towards good health.

 This class of compounds has been identified in both in vitro and in vivo studies as a potential dietary anticancer compound.
 In vitro toxicology studies have shown that myricetin is cytotoxic to hepatic, skin, pancreatic, and colon cancer cells.

-Myricetin also appears to help inhibit cell-growth in leukemia, inhibits photoaging, inhibits growth of bladder cancer, and causes metastasis in lung cell carcinoma.
+Myricetin also appears to help inhibit cell-growth in leukemia, inhibits photoaging, inhibits growth of bladder cancer, and inhibits metastasis in lung cell carcinoma.